 If you pay using a debit or credit card, the transfer is normally delivered within 15 minutes.
 On the other hand, bank transfers can take up to 4 business days to be delivered.

-Between 1993 and 2006, Ria expanded into new markets which include Spain, UK, Italy, France, Switzerland Austria Belgium and Germany.
+Between 1993 and 2006, the Ria Money network expanded into new markets across Europe, including Spain, UK, Italy, France, Switzerland, Austria, Belgium and Germany.

-In November 2006, Ria was acquired 100% by Euronet Worldwide, Inc. for a total of $490 million.
-The acquisition brought Ria into a huge family of sister companies like Xe.com and epay.
-For instance, in 2018, the group processed $115 billion in payments and earned more than 2.5 billion in revenue.
+In November 2006, Ria Money was acquired by Euronet Worldwide, Inc. for $490 million.
+The acquisition brought Ria Money into a huge family of sister companies like XE and ePay and in 2018, the group processed $115 billion in global payments, amounting to more than $2.5 billion in revenue.

-In 2012, Ria launched its online money transfer platform, RiaMoneyTransfer.com, to help customers send money from the comfort of their homes and offices.
+In 2012, Ria Money launched its online money transfer platform, RiaMoneyTransfer.com, designed to help customers send money from the comfort of their homes and offices.

-Ria is regulated by the Financial Crimes Enforcement Network (FinCEN).
+As an American corporation, Ria Money is regulated by the Financial Crimes Enforcement Network (FinCEN).
 As part of the compliance, the provider is required to hold funds in a segregated client account to cushion customers against loss of funds in times of financial crises.

 Also, the provider adheres to all United Nations and European Union directives as well as communication from the Office of Foreign Asset Control (OFAC).
 It has put in place an Anti-Money Laundering (AML) framework and a host of other procedures.

 Ria Money has grown through strategic partnerships with banks, retail stores, independent outlets and post offices.
 This has enabled it to bring services closer to people, especially in hard-to-reach areas.
 The following are some of the recent partnerships it has entered into: